nom-tam-fits/nom-tam-fits/src/site/markdown/header.md

 	...
 	hdr.addValue(WATn_nnn.n(9, 2, 3, 4), "50");

-Now you can use the compiler to check your keywords, and also use your IDE to easelly find references to certain keywords.
+You can use the compiler to check your keywords, and also use your IDE to easily find references to certain keywords.